Derek Hagan

+Hagan is currently a wide receivers coach for Portland State.

-Early years
+Early life

 Hagan attended Palmdale High School in Palmdale, California, where he earned all-conference honors his junior and senior seasons.
 He caught 65 passes for 843 yards on offense and had 23 tackles and four interceptions on defense as a junior.
 He caught 78 passes for a school record 1020 yards and five touchdowns as a senior, while adding nine interceptions on defense.
 He was the team MVP as both a junior and a senior.
 Hagan also triple jumped 46 feet and averaged 12 points and five rebounds in basketball.
 He was a team captain in two sports his senior year: football and track.

 College career

 Hagan was recruited to Arizona State University by head coach Dirk Koetter whom he played under for two years.
 He is second in Pac-10 history for career receptions with 258, and in career receiving yards with 3,939.
 Hagan also caught a pass in 41 consecutive games to end his career, and had at least one reception in 48 of 50 career games.

 He surpassed 1,000 yards receiving in each of his final three years as a Sun Devil, leading the team each time.
 As a senior in 2005, he was voted co-captain of the team and caught 77 passes for 1,210 yards and eight touchdowns.
 Hagan earned All-American honors three times and All-Pac-10 honors twice.